Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingtomlapi.md

 ---
 id: migratingtomlapi
-title: Migrating From UNet to MLAPI
+title: Migrating From UNet to Unity MLAPI
 ---

-Use this step-by-step guide to migrate your project from UNet to MLAPI.
+Use this step-by-step guide to migrate your projects from Unity UNet to Unity MLAPI.
 Sample code is provided as available.
-We also recommend reviewing the latest [MLAPI Release Notes](../release-notes/index.md).
+We also recommend reviewing the latest <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link>.

 :::note
 If you need help, contact us in the [Unity MLAPI Discord](https://discord.gg/buMxnnPvTb).